Army

-An army, ground force or land force is a fighting force that fights primarily on land.
-In the broadest sense, it is the land-based military branch, service branch or armed service of a nation or country.
+An army, ground force or land force is an armed force that fights primarily on land.
+In the broadest sense, it is the land-based military branch, service branch, or armed service of a nation or country.
 It may also include aviation assets by possessing an army aviation component.
 Within a national military force, the word army may also mean a field army.